-Even if the above thresholds are met, no notification has to be made if, in the last financial year:20 v Transaction value threshold
+Even if the above thresholds are met, no notification has to be made if, in the previous financial year:

-- a only one undertaking concerned achieved a domestic turnover of more than €5 million; and - b the combined aggregate worldwide turnover of the other undertakings concerned was less than €30 million.
+- a only one undertaking concerned achieved a domestic turnover of more than \in 5 million; and - b the combined aggregate worldwide turnover of the other undertakings concerned was less than €30 million.24 v Transaction value threshold

 The KaWeRÄG 2017 has introduced a new jurisdictional threshold based on a 'value of consideration' criterion that entered into force on 1 November 2017 and applies in addition to the existing turnover-based thresholds.
 According to the legislative materials, the new threshold based on the 'value of consideration' shall particularly prevent monopolisation in the field of companies from the digital economy.
-The legislative rationale behind the new provision is to make acquisitions of companies with low turnovers for which a high purchase price is paid (e.g., due to the value of data collected by such company) subject to merger control rules.21 A comparable transaction value threshold has also been introduced in Germany (with a transaction value of €400 million; see the Germany chapter) with the
+The legislative rationale behind the new provision is to make acquisitions of companies with low turnovers for which a high purchase price is paid (e.g., due to the value of data collected by such company) subject to merger control rules.25 A comparable transaction value threshold has also been introduced in Germany (with a transaction value of \notin 400 million; see the Germany chapter) with the Austrian provision closely following the German one.
+Both the Austrian and the German transaction value thresholds in particular were triggered by the experience with the Facebook/WhatsApp transaction that was only reviewed by the EU Commission based on a referral request under Article 4(5) EUMR.26